-When an extended or longer term emergency occurs, you will need to find a fast way to produce vitamins in order to maintain proper functioning in your body and avoid malnutrition.
+When an extended or longer-term emergency occurs, you will need to find a fast way to produce vitamins in order to maintain proper functioning in your body and avoid malnutrition.
 Pound for pound, sprouts are the way to achieve this.

 Sprouts are a delicious alternative to expensive bottles of vitamins which can lose their nutritional value as well as expire within a year of it being purchased.
-In fact, sprouts provide the highest amount of vitamins, minerals, proteins and enzymes of any of food per unit of calorie.
-Enzymes are essential because they heal the body, cleanse the body, prevent diseases, enhance general functioning of bodily organs, aid in digestion, and remove gas from the stomach.
+In fact, sprouts provide the highest amount of vitamins, minerals, proteins, and enzymes of any of food per unit of calorie.
+Enzymes are essential because they heal the body, cleanse the body, prevent diseases, enhance the general functioning of bodily organs, aid in digestion, and remove gas from the stomach.

 Once a seed has germinated, it begins to sprout.
 Within these sprouts contains vitamins A, B, C and E, and K, as well as, calcium, potassium, zinc, chlorophyll, amino acids, and up to 35% protein.
 Inside these small biogenic (living) foods lies essential nutrients and vitamins that can assist in providing a good portion one’s daily requirement of nutrients.
 Sprouts can grow anywhere, during any season, and require minimal work.

 You can invest in low-cost sprouting kit like this one, and sprout different varieties all at once, or purchase a lid that screws on a mason jar to grow one variety or one type of mix.
-I prefer to purchase sprouting seeds that non-gmo and organic varieties to get the full nutritional benefits.
+I prefer to purchase sprouting seeds that non-GMO and organic varieties to get the full nutritional benefits.
 Once your sprouts have sprouted, add them to salads, soups, meals or munch on them as a snack.

-These small living plants, are commonly referred to as complete foods because they are packed with high levels of complete proteins, vitamins, minerals, enzymes and extraordinary amounts of protein.
+These small living plants are commonly referred to as complete foods because they are packed with high levels of complete proteins, vitamins, minerals, enzymes and extraordinary amounts of protein.
 When eaten, the sprouts provide the body with nutrition and gives the body what it needs to stay strong and healthy on a daily basis.
 In fact, James Wesley Rawles creator of the Survivor Blog believes that “ounce for ounce, sprouting seeds are the most nutritious and space and weight efficient form of storage food!”